NABEEL004/react-basic-test-ts-AS/README.md

 - `task`: The task description.
 - `deleteTask`: A function to delete the task.
-- `toggleComplete`: A function to toggle the task's completion status.
+- `toggleCompleted`: A function to toggle the task's completion status.

 ### Functionalities